Microsoft Ignite

-Microsoft Ignite is an annual conference for developers and IT professionals hosted by Microsoft.
-It has taken place in several locations around the world.
+Microsoft Ignite is an annual conference for developers, IT professionals and partners, hosted by Microsoft.
 The first conference, then known as TechEd, happened in 1993 in Orlando, Florida, United States.

-The 2014 TechEd in Barcelona marked the last event using that name.
-Microsoft altered its conference schedule and introduced the Microsoft Ignite name from 2015 on.
+After the TechEd conference held in Barcelona, 2014, Microsoft changed its conference schedule and introduced the name Microsoft Ignite starting in 2015.
+Thus marking the transition from the TechEd name to the current one.

 The conference normally lasts between three and five days, and consists of presentation and whiteboard sessions and hands-on labs.
 It offers opportunities to meet Microsoft experts, MVPs and community members.
 Networking is enhanced through parties, community areas and "Ask the Expert" sessions.
 The event also includes an exhibition area where vendors can show off technologies and sell products.
 There is a vast content catalog from which attendees can select sessions that will be most beneficial.
 An agenda is published online before the conference begins.
+From 2024, Microsoft merged its partner event, Microsoft Inspire, with Microsoft Ignite to have one single event for both formats.